Linaro/lava/doc/v2/multinode.rst

    - lava-sync server

-To synchronise only specific roles, send a specific string using :ref:`lava_send` and make the other role use :ref:`lava_wait` with that same string.
+To synchronize only specific roles, send a specific string using :ref:`lava_send` and make the other role use :ref:`lava_wait` with that same string.
 Then send another message from the waiting role and make the first role wait for the second message.